whl1729/cyber-news/README.md

 ## Structure

-- cyber-warm-crawler: A crawler written in Python which collects news of interest to me.
+- cyber-news-crawler: A crawler written in Python which collects news of interest to me.
-- cyber-warm-server: A server written in Go which provides services for surfing the news.
+- cyber-news-server: A server written in Go which provides services for surfing the news.

 ## Requirements